MicrosoftDocs/azure-dev-docs/articles/go/management-libraries.md

 ## Creating a Resource Management Client

-Once you have a connection to the Azure Resource Manager, create a client to connect to the desired Azure service.
+Once you have a connection to the Azure Resource Manager, create a client to connect to the target Azure service.

 For example, let's say you want to connect to the [Azure Compute](https://azure.microsoft.com/product-categories/compute/) service.
 The [Compute module](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/compute/armcompute@v0.1.0) consist of one or more clients.
 A client groups a set of related APIs, providing access to its functionality within the specified subscription.
 You create one or more clients to access the APIs you require using an `armcore.Connection` object.